berberman/nvfetcher/README.md

 ```

 We tell nvfetcher how to get the latest version number of packages and how to fetch their sources given version numbers,
-and nvfetcher will help us keep their version and prefetched SHA256 sums up-to-date, stored in `sources.nix`.
+and nvfetcher will help us keep their version and prefetched SHA256 sums up-to-date, stored in `_sources/generated.nix`.
-Shake will handle necessary rebuilds -- we check versions of packages during each run, but only prefetch them when needed.
+Shake will handle necessary rebuilds as long as you keep `_sources` directory -- we check versions of packages during each run, but only prefetch them when needed.

-`sources.nix` is a symlink of `_sources/generated.nix`, which means that the "build" results produced by `nvfetcher` are under `_sources`,
-so you have to keep this directory for further use.

 ### Live examples